Sutent Side Effects

 Generic Name: sunitinib

-Note: This document contains side effect information about sunitinib.
-Some of the dosage forms listed on this page may not apply to the brand name Sutent.
+Note: This page contains side effects data for the generic drug sunitinib.
+It is possible that some of the dosage forms included below may not apply to the brand name Sutent.

 For the Consumer

 As well as its needed effects, sunitinib (the active ingredient contained in Sutent) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking sunitinib, check with your doctor immediately:More common

 - bloating or swelling of the face, arms, hands, fingers, lower legs, or feet

 - coughing up blood

 - cracked lips